lukegjpotter/cycling-ireland-events-rest-service/README.md

 A RESTful Service to deliver the Cycling Events from Cycling Ireland.

-Version 1 is currently in development.
+Current Status: Version 2 is currently in development.

 ## Build, Run and Test